 Average Sand Wedge Distance By Age

-The average golfer tends to hit their sand wedge close to 85 yards on full shots.
+The average golfer hits their sand wedge close to 85 yards on full shots.
 Your distance will depend on the loft of your sand wedge, how fast you swing the club, and whether or not you’re taking a full swing.

 Here is how far the average golfer hits their sand wedge: